Manage extensions for Visual Studio

 Applies to: Visual Studio Visual Studio for Mac Visual Studio Code

 Extensions are code packages that run inside Visual Studio and provide new or improved features.
 Extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio, for example, Live Share or Visual Studio IntelliCode.

-Use the Extensions and Updates dialog box to install and manage Visual Studio extensions.
-To open the Extensions and Updates dialog, choose Tools > Extensions and Updates, or type Extensions in the Quick Launch search box.
+Use the Manage Extensions dialog box to install and manage Visual Studio extensions.
+To open the Manage Extensions dialog, choose Extensions > Manage Extensions.
+Or, type Extensions in the search box and choose Manage Extensions.

 The pane on the left categorizes extensions by those that are installed, those available on Visual Studio Marketplace (Online), and those that have updates available.
 Roaming Extension Manager keeps a list of all the Visual Studio extensions you've installed on any machine or instance of Visual Studio.
 It's designed to let you find your favorite extensions more easily.

 You can install extensions from Visual Studio Marketplace or the Manage Extensions dialog box in Visual Studio.

 From Extensions > Manage Extensions, find the extension you want to install.
 (If you know the name or part of the name of the extension, you can search in the Search window.)